Hot on the heels of my Sponsorship page, it seems that I need a page for press engagements as well, so here goes:

 - That I will take an active disinterest in your company or product

 I worked in Marketing for the better part of a decade.
 I know the game.
 I know what it’s like at your end.
 I also know what “opt-in” means, and that many people are consummately fed up with aggressive (and often impersonal) one-to-one tactics.
-It’s all about personalized contact these days – get with the program.

 As such, I am OK with receiving stuff related to products I have bought and explicitly ticked the right checkboxes for.